 When The Beatles gained popularity in the 1960s – they started an entire musical revolution.
-Many have tried to copy the pop stars but none have ever come close.
-It was the musicians – like Emmylou Harris – who showed respect for their lyrics, that were able to capture The Beatles’ musical genius and present it in their own special way.
+Many have tried to copy the stars exquisite talents but none have ever come close.
+It was musicians like Emmylou Harris who showed respect for their lyrics, that were able to capture The Beatles’ musical genius and present it in their own special way.

 “For No One”

 Written by Paul McCartney and John Lennon, the deeply moving tune is an ode to lost love and the ending of a relationship.
 They released the song in 1966 on their Revolver album and it is said to have been one of John Lennon’s favorite creations.

 Fast forward to 1975, and Emmylou Harris released her debut album with Reprise Records.
 While she had previously released a folk-like Gliding Bird, this album took a totally different direction.